iamdcj/javascripts/classes/getters-setters/README.md

 # Getters and Setters
-The `get` and `set` methods are functions which provide a cleaner API for retrieving and defining properties from/on objects.
+The `get` and `set` methods are functions which provide a cleaner API for retrieving and defining properties from/on classess.

 ### `get` accessor
-This accessor function allows retrieval of data from an object using property syntax.
+This accessor function allows retrieval of data from an class using property syntax.

 The `get` accessor does not take an parameters.

-1. Create Person object
+1. Create Person class
 ```
-const Person = {
+class Person {
-  givenName: "David",
-  familyName: "Jones",
+  constructor() {
+    this.givenName = "David";
+    this.familyName = "Jones";
+  }

   get fullName() {
     return `${this.givenName} ${this.familyName}`
   }